 - Use a mobile app builder for iOS and Android.

 For those who don’t know how to code, the second option is much better.
-Today, a user can even use a WooCommerce to app builder for iOS and Android to develop a webview app.
+Today, a user can even use a WooCommerce to app converter for iOS and Android to develop a webview app.